 Where does the High Sierra Semester take place?

-The High Sierra Semester is located at Emerald Cove Camp in Bass Lake, CA, an hour north of Fresno and 25 minutes from the south entrance of Yosemite National Park.
+The High Sierra Semester is located at Emerald Cove Camp in Bass Lake, California, an hour north of Fresno and 25 minutes from the south entrance of Yosemite National Park.

 Who can participate in the High Sierra Semester?

 The program is open to all APU undergraduate students.
 No specific major is required to attend.

 Are there leadership opportunities available at High Sierra?

 Yes.
 Each semester, four student leaders are selected to serve on the Student Leadership Team.
 This team meets weekly with the campus life coordinator and to help plan and organize activities and events for students.
 For more information about these positions, please contact a High Sierra student representative or the campus life coordinator.

 Recreational opportunities include hiking, rock climbing, running, kayaking, water skiing, wakeboarding, mountain biking, road biking, ropes course, fishing, skateboarding, downhill skiing and snowboarding, snowshoeing, and much more.